-The County's financial statements, including the report of Marks Paneth LLP, the independent auditor of the County's audited financial statements for the fiscal year ended December 31, 2020, which are a matter of public record, are included by specific reference in this Official Statement as APPENDIX B. Marks Paneth LLP, the County's independent auditor, has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
-Marks Paneth LLP also has not performed any procedures relating to this Official Statement.
+The County's financial statements, including the report of Mayer Hoffman McCann, P.C. (formerly known as Marks Paneth LLP), the independent auditor of the County's audited financial statements for the fiscal year ended December 31, 2020, which are a matter of public record, are included by specific reference in this Official Statement as APPENDIX B. Mayer Hoffman McCann, P.C., the County's independent auditor, has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
+Mayer Hoffman McCann, P.C. also has not performed any procedures relating to this Official Statement.
 The County's financial statements for the fiscal year ended December 31, 2020 have been filed with the MSRB through its EMMA system.